 Remedies And Penalties for Lesbian Discrimination in NJ

 If you have been the victim of lesbian discrimination in the workplace, you may be entitled to relief including reinstatement, hiring, upgrading, back pay and damages for pain and humiliation.
 The New Jersey LGBT discrimination lawyers at McOmber McOmber & Luber, P.C. are experienced in exploring all legal options for lesbian discrimination claims.
-Contact our Red Bank or Marlton office today to discuss your case, and our law firm will help you every step of the way in seeking justice for unlawful lesbian discrimination in the workplace.
+Contact our Red Bank, NJ, Marlton, NJ or Newark, NJ offices today to discuss your case, and our law firm will help you every step of the way in seeking justice for unlawful lesbian discrimination in the workplace.